ms337/ms337/README.md

 # Hi, I'm Madhav.

-I  am interested in leveraging mathematics, machine learning and programming to make products that people want.
+I am final year CS undergraduate in Canada.
+My technical skills are in backend, data and ML engineering developed through personal projects and 12 months of internship experiences.

+I am graduating in April 2022 and thus I am currently looking for summer internships and new grad roles in software engineering and related technical areas.

 ## Currently:

 - Going back to school in September to finish up my last year of university.
-- Working on a project in generative deep learning that generates new photos of people.
+- Working full-time on a potential startup project in generative deep learning that generates new photos of people.

 ## In the last 6 months: